OfficeDev/teams-toolkit/packages/api/docs/model.md

 	  |-- Teams App ---> resource hosting plugin (App Studio plugin)

-two types of component:
-    1. workspace module(tab frontend, function backend, bot): have code in workspace, can be launched as local service
-    2. external resource that the workspace module depends on (Azure SQL, Key Vault, Managed Identity): no code in workspace

 three types of plugin:
 	1. scaffolding plugin: Tab Frontend scaffolding, Function scaffolding, Bot Scaffolding